iservicebus/lmaas.js/README.md

-# GenAI App Powered by LMaaS
+# LMaaS.js - A GenAI App Powered by LMaaS

 LMaaS.js is a GenAI chat application, serving as a reference implementation to demonstrate how to utilize Language Model as a Service (LMaaS) for building GenAI applications.
 LMaaS.js is constructed with Next.js and TypeScript, leveraging OpenAPIs provided by Language as a Service (LMaaS).